iapyeh/sshscript/README.rst

 Releases
 ========

-The new experimental release is 2.0.2 (2023/10/6).
+The new experimental release is 2.0.2 (2023/10/17).
 There are lots of changes, but documentation is on working.

 The last stable version is 1.1.17.
 (2022/9/22).
 Relase Notes_

 More
 ====

-* docs_
+* SSHScript V1.0 Reference Guide_

 * Examples_